Effective Local Sports Marketing

 Here’s a great example of social media being used.
-As you can see it displays what the club offers for a family.
+As you can see, it displays what the club offers for a family.
 People respond to emotion.
-So by connecting with people in an emotional way is more likely to grow your social media campaign.
+Connecting with people emotionally is more likely to grow your social media campaign.

 Different Types of Social Media

 It’s important that you understand the different types of social media and how they can be used to target different people for your sports club.

 All Social Media is different and therefore attracts different types of people.
 You need to adapt your different social media channels accordingly.